ogobrecht/dito/README.md

 ## Function get_data_default_vc

-Convert the LONG column DATA_DEFAULT to varchar2(4000).
+Returns the LONG column DATA_DEFAULT as varchar2(4000).

 Is used in `create_dict_mviews`.
 Works only for the dictionary tables USER_TAB_COLUMNS, USER_TAB_COLS, ALL_TAB_COLUMNS, ALL_TAB_COLS,